-• Make sure that the WiFi settings in your WiFi device and modem router match exactly.
+- Make sure that the WiFi settings in your WiFi device and modem router match exactly.

 For a device that is connected over WiFi, the WiFi network name (SSID) and WiFi security settings of the modem router and WiFi computer must match exactly.
-The default SSID and password are on the product label (see Bottom Panel Product Label on page 15).

-• Does the WiFi device that you are using find your WiFi network?
+The default SSID and password are on the product label (see Bottom Panel Product Label on page 17). - Does the WiFi device that you are using find your WiFi network?

-If not, check the WiFi LED () on the front of the modem router.
+If not, check the WiFi LED on the top of the modem router.
 If this LED is off, both WiFi radios might be disabled.
-For more information about the WiFi radios, see Control the WiFi Radios on page 108.
+For more information about the WiFi radios, see Control the WiFi Radios on page 123.

 - If you disabled the modem router's SSID broadcast, your WiFi network is hidden and does not display in your WiFi client's scanning list.
 (By default, SSID broadcast is enabled.)
-For more information, see Manage the Basic WiFi Settings and WiFi Security of the Main Network on page 91. - Does your WiFi device support the security that you are using for your WiFi network (WEP, WPA, or WPA2)?
-For information about changing the WiFi security, see Manage the Basic WiFi Settings and WiFi Security of the Main Network on page 91. - Tip: If you want to change the WiFi settings of the modem router's main network, use a wired connection to avoid being disconnected when the new WiFi settings take effect.
+For more information, see View or Change the Basic WiFi Settings on page 102. - Does your WiFi device support the security that you are using for your WiFi network (WEP, WPA, or WPA2)?
+For information about changing the WiFi security, see View or Change the Basic WiFi Settings on page 102.

+Tip If you want to change the WiFi settings of the modem router's main network, use a wired connection to avoid being disconnected when the new WiFi settings take effect.